acekyd/treevel/README.md

 ##### Parent id references

-The default field value used by the package to handle the reference to parent record is named `parent_id`, you can change this value customizing the database field name your table/collection is using.
-Do this by overwriting the `$parentField` propertie:
+The default field value used by the package to handle the reference to parent record is named `parent_id`, you can change this value by customizing the database field name your table/collection is using.
+Do this by overwriting the `$parentField` property:

     <?php
         ...